Berlin bans car service Uber

 Taxi drivers across Europe caused chaos in June by protesting against the Uber app.

-Uber was banned by the Tribunal de Commerce in Paris on Aug.
-1, and told to change its invoicing system if it wished to continue operating there.
+Uber was ordered by a Paris court in early August to change its invoicing system if it wished to continue operating there.

 Last month a court in the northern German city of Hamburg suspended a ban on Uber imposed by local regulators, while it considers a complaint by the ride service against the ban.